Karmel0x/LeagueEmulatorJS/README.md

 written in JavaScript ([nodejs](https://nodejs.org/en/)).
 This project was made as just 4fun and will be not continued or will be very rarely, anyway making it in JS is not the best idea.
-At the moment, all what you can do is load game client and move your champion.
+At the moment, all what you can do is load game client, move your champion, use emotions and pings but no game flow and multiplayer yet.

 # Runing
 ```